fhhd11/beta_back/ADMIN_PANEL.md

 1. ✅ Retrieve user data from `user_profiles` table
 2. ✅ Delete Letta agent (if exists)
 3. ✅ Delete LiteLLM API key (if exists)
+4. ✅ Delete LiteLLM internal user (by email)
-4. ✅ Delete record from `user_profiles` table
+5. ✅ Delete record from `user_profiles` table
-5. ✅ Delete user from Supabase Auth
+6. ✅ Delete user from Supabase Auth
-6. ✅ Clear all caches
+7. ✅ Clear all caches

 **To delete a user:**
 1. Click the "Delete" button next to the user